Online Encyclopedia of Silver Marks, Hallmarks & Makers' Marks

 Maker's Mark - initials of the master silversmith responsible for the piece, these can be in either Cyrillic or Latin letters, sometimes a full name is stamped.

-City Mark - usually a device from the Arms of the city indicated.
-In the late 19th century, the city mark and standard mark were often combined into on stamp.
+Town Mark - usually a device from the Arms of the city/town indicated.
+Beginning in the mid 19th century, the town mark and standard mark were punched close beside each other often looking to be a single mark.

 The Kokoshnik Marks

-In 1896, Tsar Nicholas II (1868-1918) issued an edict that reformed this old system and the Kokoshnik mark came into being.
-As thousands of new diestamps had to be created, the kokoshnik did not come into full use until 1899.
+In 1896, Tsar Nicholas II (1868-1918) issued an edict that reformed this old system and the Kokoshnik mark came into being as the new assayer's mark.
+As thousands of new diestamps had to be created, the kokoshnik did not come into full use until early 1899.

-From 1908, her profile is facing right with standard number to her right and, to her left, a small Greek letter that indicates the city or region of assay.
+From 1908, her profile is facing right with standard number to her right, to her left is a small Greek letter that indicates the city or region of assay.
+The delineation within the oval is rendered in relief.

 • • •